My husband was shocked.

-When the T-Mobile Rep was helping him transfer his files and contacts, I was in a corner eyeing everything with envy.
+When the T-Mobile Rep was helping him transfer his files and contacts, I was in a watching the entire transaction transpire with pure envy.
 I was the one who wanted that phone.
 Why can’t I get it?
 But there was a voice inside my head that whispered, “You already wrote out your reasons in your journal.”

 Sign me up!